 Interactive Elements

 Guest interaction creates momentum around the bar.
 This could include garnish stations, make-your-own mixers, live cocktail prep, or digital drink menus.
-The goal is to offer something that invites participation without slowing service.
-Interactive elements are especially effective in brand activations or high-engagement events, where guests are looking for novelty.
+The goal is to offer participation without slowing service.
+Interactive elements work especially well in brand activations or high-engagement events.

 Pro tip: Keep interactive features simple, quick to reset, and fully staffed.
-Each guest should be able to engage in under 30 seconds.
+Each guest should engage in under 30 seconds.

 Personal Details and Custom Add-Ons

 Custom features give the setup a distinct identity.
 These could include printed menus with the host’s name, meaningful drink names, floral accents, or colour-matched accessories.
-These details are often small, but they give the setup character and can be particularly memorable for private events or milestone occasions.
+Small details give the setup character and can be memorable for private events or milestone occasions.

 Pro tip: Focus on one or two meaningful personal touches rather than scattering too many across the bar.
 This keeps the design focused and intentional.